shellypringle/DA-Portfolio/README.md

 # Shelly Pringle
 ![](https://media.giphy.com/media/doXBzUFJRxpaUbuaqz/giphy.gif)

-**“That which is measured improves.
-That which is measured and reported improves exponentially.”
+**That which is measured improves.
+That which is measured and reported improves exponentially.

 — Karl Pearson**